IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 plethora of different capture file formats) file name extensions other than .pcap should be avoided.

-There is new work to create the PCAP Next Generation capture File Format (see {{I-D.ietf-opsawg-pcapng}}).
+There is new work to create the PCAP Now Generic capture File Format (see {{I-D.ietf-opsawg-pcapng}}).
 The new file format is not compatible with this specification, but many programs read both transparently.
 Files of that type will start with a Section